Joint Answering and Explanation for Visual Commonsense Reasoning: Experimental Results

 \subsection{Ablation Study}

-We conducted detailed experiments to validate the effectiveness of each KD module and reported the results in Table~\ref{tab:ab study}.
+We conducted detailed experiments to validate the effectiveness of each KD module and shown the results in Table~\ref{tab:ab_study}.
 From this table, we have the following observations:

-\begin{itemize} \item When incorporating the knowledge distillation module between QR$\rightarrow$A and QA$\rightarrow$R into the baseline model, a significant performance improvement can be observed.
-Take the R2C baseline as an example, our method boosts it by 1.5$\%$ (Q$\rightarrow$A), 1.5$\%$ (QA$\rightarrow$R) and 2.0$\%$ (Q$\rightarrow$AR).
-In addition, the Q$\rightarrow$A model is also enhanced, partially due to the joint training of Q$\rightarrow$A and QA$\rightarrow$R from our proposed method. \item We then introduced the knowledge distillation module between Q$\rightarrow$A and QR$\rightarrow$A to the baseline model and observed further performance improvement.
-These two experiments validate the effectiveness of our knowledge distillation modules. \item All models demonstrate noticeably good results on QR$\rightarrow$A. This observation is intuitively correct and further verifies the advantage of making it as a proxy between Q$\rightarrow$A and QA$\rightarrow$R. \end{itemize}
+\begin{itemize} \item When incorporating the knowledge distillation module between QR$\rightarrow$A and QA$\rightarrow$R into the baseline model, a significant performance enhancement can be observed.
+Take the R2C baseline as an example, our method boosts it by 1.5$\%$ (Q$\rightarrow$A), 1.5$\%$ (QA$\rightarrow$R) and 2.0$\%$ (Q$\rightarrow$AR). \item We then introduced the knowledge distillation module between Q$\rightarrow$A and QR$\rightarrow$A to the baseline model and observed further improvement.
+These two experiments validate the effectiveness of our knowledge distillation modules. \item All models perform quite well on QR$\rightarrow$A. This result is intuitive since the rationale is introduced as inputs for predicting answers.
+In addition, it also supports our method implementation to make it as the proxy between Q$\rightarrow$A and QA$\rightarrow$R. \end{itemize}